 The NCFD status is for those individuals who are approved to take courses in the College of Engineering in a non-degree capacity.
 Such students are designated as unclassified.

 NCFD Status for Students from Other Colleges and Universities

 A student from another college or university who seeks enrollment as a non-candidate for degree (NCFD) must meet the same academic standards of admission as a degree-seeking application for transfer admissions.

-NCFD applicants should contact the Office of Recruitment and Admissions to request an application.
+NCFD applicants should contact the Office of Undergraduate Recruitment to request an application.
 A complete application will include:

 - a completed application form